neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

     </figure>
 </center>

-The first time I manage to plot a geospatial data, I was really excited.
+The first time I manage to plot geospatial data, I was really excited.
 But quickly you realise that as maps go, this simple rendering of our `geoDataFrame` lacks the feel of a map.
 Let's work on that.

 Let's start by defining the bounding box for the map.
 We can use `shapely.ops.cascade_union` function to union polygons that define Greater Manchester into one big polygon.
 Then we can use the `geoSeries.bounds` property to extract the minimum and maximum coordinates for the polygon.